CompCogNeuro/sims/ch3/cats_dogs/README.md

 |         | Snoopy    | Black & White | Medium | Scraps | Bone    |
 |         | Penny     | Brown         | Large  | Shoe   | Shoe    |

 The knowledge embedded in the network is summarized in the above table.
-This knowledge is encoded by simply setting a weight of 1 between an *instance* (`Identity`) node representing an individual cat or dog and thecorresponding feature value that this individual possesses (c.f., the Jets and Sharks model from McClelland & Rumelhart, 1988).
-Each of the groups of features (i.e., values within one column of the table) are represented within distinct layers that have their own within-layer inhibition.
-In additon, all of the identity units and the name units are within their own separate layers as well.
+Although in later networks we will see how this knowledge can be learned with experience (e.g., with individual cats and dogs), here this knowledge is encoded by simply setting a strong weight (usually 1) between an *instance* (`Identity`) node representing an individual cat or dog and the corresponding feature (e.g., brown) that this individual possesses (c.f., the Jets and Sharks model from McClelland & Rumelhart, 1988).
+Each of the groups of features (i.e., values within one column of the table) are represented within distinct layers that have their own within-layer inhibition, so that units in each layer compete to best represent the input.
+In addition, all of the identity units and the name units are within their own separate layers as well.
 We use the `FFFB` inhibitory function here which allows considerable flexibility in the actual number of active units per layer.

 # Exploration